andy-byers/CalicoDB/README.md

 ## Contributions
 Contributions are welcome!
-Pull requests that fix bugs or address correctness issues will always be considered.
+The [TODO](#todo) section contains a list of things that need to be addressed.
-The [TODO](#todo) section contains a list of things that need to be addressed, and [design.md](doc/design.md) contains some TODO comments that I thought were important.
+Also, pull requests that fix bugs or address correctness issues will always be considered.
 Feel free to create a pull request.